 The Cost Recovery Implementation Statement (CRIS) provides information on how the Australian Industrial Chemicals Introduction Scheme (AICIS) implements cost-recovery charging for its regulatory activities.
 This document demonstrates how AICIS's regulatory charges have been developed in compliance with the Australian Government Charging Framework (AGCF) and Australian Government Cost Recovery Policy (AGCRP).
-It also clearly outlines the regulatory charges to be applied from 1 September 2024.
-It reports actual financial and non-financial performance information for regulatory charging and contains financial and demand forecasts for Financial Years (FY) 2024-25 through to 2027-28.
-The November Update reports the actual financial and non-financial results for 2023-24 with variance commentary.
+It also clearly outlines the regulatory charges to be applied from 1 September 2025.
+It reports actual financial and non-financial performance information for regulatory charging and contains financial and demand forecasts for Financial Years (FY) 2025-26 through to 2028-29.